garrandall/popular-music-data/tracks/housecall-shabba-ranks-maxi-priest.md

 I'm di doctor, not a heart breaker
 I'm a love maker fi lovin', I'm not a shaper
-She are di woman an' me are di man an'
+She are di woman and me are di man an'
 She's like the patient in the doctor's hand
 It's like a computer social program
 Go tell di world, she want a lovin' man